perama-v/perama-v.github.io/docs/cairo/deployment_options.md

 - **Constellations**.
 Read the state of another Cairo program (L2->L2 one-way interaction) or interact with another Cairo program (L2<->L2 two-way interaction).
 This allows actions similar to the rich contract-to-contract interactions present on mainnet Ethereum.
 - **Universe**.
-Deployement of the operation of StarkNet system as a decentralised public good, alowing a robust and diverse set of operators to maintain the tasks of the system.
+Deployment of the operation of StarkNet system as a decentralised public good, allowing a robust and diverse set of operators to maintain the tasks of the system.
 In this stage, interaction with StarkNet will be akin to present-day Ethereum mainnet, where there is a flexible competitive protocol that is decentralised and which provides censorship resistant transactions to end-users.